copper-leaf/ballast/docs/src/orchid/resources/wiki/mental-model.md

 viewModel.trySend(Inputs.ObserveGpsSignal)
 ```

-As this is one of the main use-cases for sideEffects, and Ballast offers a convenient shorthand for you:
+As this is one of the main use-cases for sideJobs, and Ballast offers a convenient shorthand for you:

 ```kotlin
 suspend fun InputHandlerScope<Inputs, Events, State>.handleInput(input: Inputs) = when(input) {